fahmidur/seedbox-1/README.md

 This will create an SSH tunnel with forwarded ports for the QBittorrent WebUI and Shadowsocks.

 You should be able to reach the QBittorrent WebUI at http://localhost:9092.
-And, if you now launch your SOCKS-5 configured Firefox proxy, which is expecting a SOCKS-5 Server at localhost:1080 -- it will also work.
+If you now launch your SOCKS-5 proxy configured Firefox, which is expecting a SOCKS-5 Server at localhost:1080, it will also work.

 ### Service Uninstall